 Baking is one of the easiest ways to cook fish.
 Just follow the recipe instructions for cooking, covering, and standing times.
 Baked haddock with Parmesan, herbs, and cream is an easy dish of a light white fish topped with garlic breadcrumbs, and fish fillets with mushroom sauce is a great dish to try with almost any fillet—the creamy mushroom sauce adds flavor and moisture.

 Baking at a high oven temperature really concentrates the flavors of fish and helps the sugars on the surface caramelize for superior flavor.
-Roasting is essentially baking at temperatures above 400 F. You can season the fish with just about anything you like before roasting, like chili powder and cumin, as in this simple but delicious recipe for roasted salmon fillets.
+Roasting is essentially baking at temperatures above 400 F. You can season the fish with just about anything you like before roasting, like chili powder and cumin, which work well on roasted salmon fillets.

 Using just a bit of olive oil and making sure to preheat the pan are the two tips for a perfectly sauteed piece of fish.
 Also, remember to let the fish cook undisturbed for two to three minutes to develop a nice crust.
 Be sure not to crowd the fish in the pan—cook it in batches rather than try to fit it all at once.